dtenny/cl-sse/README.md

 # About

-cl-sse is an implementation of the Server Side Events protocol as per https://www.w3.org/TR/eventsource/.
-And a small demo you can try with a browser (instructions below).
+cl-sse is an partial implementation of the Server Side Events protocol as per https://www.w3.org/TR/eventsource/.
+It is a toolkit for Common Lisp service implementations that want to send or receive events according tot he protocol.
+There is a small demo you can try with a browser (instructions below).

 The protocol originated for use in browsers, where most browsers support a javascript EventSource implementation that can be used to receive pushed event